-The solution to all of these security concerns is the same: periodically change service account passwords to new and random values, without exposing them at any time to human operators.
-If, for whatever reason, humans do require manual access to these accounts (for example, to schedule a new job or install a new service), control access to these accounts and promptly change their password as soon as possible.
+The solution to all of these security concerns is obvious: implement an automated process to periodically change service account passwords to new and random values, without exposing them at any time to human operators.
+If, for whatever reason, humans do require manual access to some of these accounts (for example, to schedule a new job or install a new service), control access to these accounts and promptly change their password as soon as possible.
 Having these processes and controls in place will limit the time available to an attacker to compromise a service account password.

 Hitachi ID Privileged Access Manager can be configured to secure service account passwords.
 This means two things, depending on the mode of operation:

 Privileged Access Manager includes extensive automation to discover subscribers and subscriber-to-service-account dependency.
 This allows Hitachi ID Systems customers to review what services are run in the security context of what named users, on what systems.
-This is particularly helpful where services run in the security context of domain accounts, since multiple services on multiple servers may rely on the same service account and may therefore require notification of the same new password in a quick and fault-tolerant fashion.
+This is particularly helpful where services run in the security context of domain accounts, since multiple services on multiple servers may run as the same service account and may therefore require notification after each password change.

-Privileged Access Manager includes several processes that support safe and secure changes to service account passwords:
+Privileged Access Manager includes several mechanisms to accomplish safe and secure changes to service account passwords:

-The above are primarily used when managed systems are integrated with Privileged Access Manager in "push mode" -- i.e., there is no locally installed software on the target system and Privileged Access Manager initiates all connections remotely, over the network, directly or via a co-located Privileged Access Manager proxy server deployed near the target system.
+The above are primarily used when managed systems are integrated with Privileged Access Manager in "push mode" -- i.e., there is no locally installed agent on the target system and Privileged Access Manager initiates all connections remotely, over the network, directly or via a Privileged Access Manager proxy server deployed near the target system.

-In case push mode is inappropriate -- for example because the relevant services (remote registry, WMI, etc.) are disabled or firewalled or because the end system is offline or inaccessible due to name resolution or IP routing issues (NAT, etc.), a pull mode service can be installed on the managed system, which performs essentially the same functions but with much simpler connectivity (call home over HTTPS) and no need for network accessible services on the local system.
+Where push mode is inappropriate -- for example because the relevant services (remote registry, WMI, etc.) are disabled or firewalled or because the end system is offline or inaccessible due to name resolution or IP routing issues (NAT, etc.), a local workstation service can be installed on the managed system, which performs essentially the same functions but with much simpler connectivity (call home over HTTPS) and no need for network accessible services on the local system.